bitfocus/companion-module-evertz-dreamcatcher/README.md

 - Slot
 - Angle

+---

+## Play Clip Name Dropdown

+Cues and immediately plays a clip at 100% using a dropdown list of all clips on the system.

+Options:

+- Output
+- Clip (dropdown)

 Use when:

-- You want a one-button recall and roll
+- You want a one-button clip selection and roll
-- You know the PBS location of the clip
-- You do not need to cue and wait
+- You are browsing clips by name

+---

+## Play Playlist Dropdown

+Cues and plays a local playlist at 100% from a dropdown.

+Options:

+- Output
+- Playlist (dropdown)

 ---